-Eduardo Guillermo Diaz (Eduardo Diaz) a/k/a Edward Diaz of Next Financial Group, Inc. and Kovack Securities, Inc., Pleads Guilty to Frauds and Swindles and Barred from Securities Industry – Goodman & Nekvasil P.A, May Recover Your Investment Losses
+Eduardo Guillermo Diaz (Eduardo Diaz) a/k/a Edward Diaz Formerly Licensed with Next Financial Group, Inc. and Kovack Securities, Inc., Pleads Guilty to Frauds and Swindles – Goodman & Nekvasil P.A, May Recover Your Investment Losses

-Goodman & Nekvasil P.A, May Recover Your Investment Losses - Eduardo Guillermo Diaz (Eduardo Diaz) a/k/a Edward Diaz of Next Financial Group, Inc. and Kovack Securities, Inc., Pleads Guilty to Frauds and Swindles and Barred from Securities Industry
+Goodman & Nekvasil P.A, May Recover Your Investment Losses - Eduardo Guillermo Diaz (Eduardo Diaz) a/k/a Edward Diaz Formerly Licensed with Next Financial Group, Inc. and Kovack Securities, Inc., Pleads Guilty to Frauds and Swindles

-Eduardo Diaz worked for Next Financial Group, Inc. and Kovack Securities, Inc. FINRA reports that Eduardo Diaz pled guilty to a felony charge of frauds and swindles (mail fraud).
+Eduardo Diaz was formerly licensed with Next Financial Group, Inc. and Kovack Securities, Inc. FINRA reports that Eduardo Diaz pled guilty to a felony charge of frauds and swindles (mail fraud).
 FINRA reports that Eduardo Diaz was sentenced to a prison term of 70 months followed by three years of supervised release and ordered to pay a fine of $15,000 with interest imposed, and ordered to make restitution in the amount of $641,435.88.

 FINRA reports that Eduardo Diaz was barred from the securities and investment banking industry by the SEC on September 7, 2016.
 The SEC reported to FINRA that Eduardo Diaz admitted that from February 2012 through October 2015, Eduardo Diaz devised a scheme to defraud investors to obtain money for Eduardo Diaz’ own personal use; As part of the scheme, Eduardo Diaz employed material false representations and promises; Eduardo Diaz solicited significant sums of money from clients, several of whom were prior business relationships and friends; Eduardo Diaz also used investors’ money to pay off previous investors; and in one instance, on or about February 23, 2012, an investor wrote a check for $50,000 and mailed it to Eduardo Diaz for the purpose of purchasing an annuity.
 The SEC reported to FINRA that Eduardo Diaz admitted that none of the money was invested in an annuity.
 Instead, the SEC reported to FINRA that Eduardo Diaz admitted that Eduardo Diaz deposited the check into an account in the name of Diaz Financial Services and the funds were converted to Eduardo Diaz and subsequently used to pay a variety of personal and business related expenses.